aptoma/grimm-pusher/README.md

 	// Batch events within this number of milliseconds
 	throttleMs: 1000,
 	// Send regardless of throttling once this many events are queued
-	maxBatchSize: 100,
+	maxBatchSize: 100
-	// Called when an error occurs, if nothing is registered, error will be thrown
-	onError: console.error
-}
+};

 // Create instance
-const grimmService = grimm.createGrimmService(options);
+const grimmService = grimmPusher.createGrimmService(options);
 // Or as singleton
-const grimmServiceSingleton = grimm.singleton();
+const grimmServiceSingleton = grimmPusher.singleton();
 grimmServiceSingleton.configure(options);

+// Called when an events are successfully processed grimmService.on('success', console.info);
+// Called when an error occurs grimmService.on('error', console.error);

 // Add events for sending later grimmService.add({